This article is based on Rachel’s real life experience.

 Dealing with surgical menopause in your 30’s

 “Being in the menopause in my 30’s wasn’t quite how I saw life going.
 But, you can never really know what is round the corner.
-When I was told about the surgical menopause I really pictured myself wanting to knit and do puzzles, skip the nights out and cocktails.
+When I was told about surgical menopause I really pictured myself wanting to knit and do puzzles, skip the nights out and cocktails.

 Thankfully, it hasn’t made me feel or act any different.